mlanza/ai-literacy/301/05-text-adventures.md

 That’s the promise.

 As more tools come online through MCP, the processes you care about get easier to build.
 Tool exposure has always been the bottleneck.
-Implementing the integration is 90% of the work.
+The integration was the serious work.

 Now it’s in your back pocket.